apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 <cluster-password>80cf731af62c290</cluster-password>
 ```

-This indicates the cluster password is a masked value and Apache ActiveMQ will
+This indicates the cluster password is a masked value and Apache ActiveMQ Artemis will
 use its built-in decoder to decode it.
 All other passwords in the
 configuration file, Connectors, Acceptors and Bridges, will also use
 masked passwords.